By: Marilyn L. Davis

 1. A Quick Read

 People search for information and want it now.
 With more people reading on mobile devices, posts in the 1000-2000 word range do well on Google.
 The average number of words in a Google Ranked #1 post is 1447 words.
 That’s about a seven-minute read for the average person.
-There are several tools that you can use to read your post to you.
+Several apps will read your post to you, and then you have an idea of time for readers.
 Ginger is a grammar checker that also offers this feature.

 What is concise writing for a blog post?

 - Using the fewest words to convey the information

 - There is a point to each word – they are succinct and to the point